 When booking a hostel, first consider location.
 How far is it from the city center?
 Can you walk there?
 Read a few reviews and see what people have to say (note the age and country of the reviewer for biases).
 Take a look into the amenities they offer.
 Is there 24 hour door service (especially if you plan on arriving in the middle of the night)?
 Do they provide free breakfast and what is it?
 Is there a kitchen or rooftop you can enjoy?
 Do they charge to rent towels or have locked storage for your belongings?

-In recent years, my focus has been on booking smaller “shared” rooms rather than huge dorms.
-First off, I don’t like being bothered.
+In recent years, I’ve focused on booking smaller “shared” rooms rather than large dorms.
+As a traveler, I don’t like being bothered.
 Travel is exhausting and sometimes you need a nap or the reverse, you need to get up at 4 am to catch a bus.
 If you’re in a room of 20, trust me, it’ll never be quiet.
 People will be in and out, coughing and farting all night long.
 The lower the number of beds, the less commotion.
 And less people means less chance for theft and more accountability for those in the room.
-You’ll end up paying a few dollars more a night but it’s totally worth it.
+You’ll end up paying a few dollars more but it’s totally worth it.

 To book, you can’t beat Hostelworld.
 Each hostel is rated on a number of criteria including cleanliness, location, environment, etc. and given an overall score.
 Dig a little deeper than the overall score though.
 Sometimes a hostel receives amazing reviews only because it’s a party hostel and a bunch of teeny boppers are the one’s rating.
 Unless that’s what you’re into, those places can be a nightmare.

 Buy Your Flight Early